Skip to Content

 Icefields Parkway

 If this list isn’t enough or you have more time to explore, take a drive up the Icefields Parkway.
-There are plenty of stops you can make along the way (Peyto Lake and the Athabasca Glacier for example) and the scenery is nothing short of outstanding!
+There are plenty of stops you can make along the way (Peyto Lake, Bow Lake or Mistaya Canyon for example) and the scenery is nothing short of outstanding!
+This Icefields Parkway Tour will take you on a journey up the Icefields Parkway stopping at the best places including to see the Abraham Lake ice bubbles!

 How to Get to Lake Louise